Explore-In-HMS/common-mobile-services/README.md

  </receiver>
 ```

-We will be able to listen to the Geofence triggering process thanks to the Brodcast receiver.Thanks to our CommonGeofenceData class, you can get all information about the triggered event.
+We will be able to listen to the Geofence triggering process thanks to the Broadcast receiver.Thanks to our `CommonGeofenceData` class, you can get all information about the triggered event.

 ```kt
 class GeofenceBroadcastReceiver : BroadcastReceiver() {